-Prerequisite(s): Prior to beginning flight training, students must possess at least 3rd class FAA aero-medical certification; proof of U.S. Citizenship as evidenced by birth certificate or Passport or successful TSA screening; and the ability to read, clearly speak, and write in English.
-Co-requisite(s): AVI 110 Private Pilot Theory or credit for previous ground training 3 credits
+Prerequisite(s): Prior to beginning flight training, students must make application for an FAA student pilot certificate; possess at least 3rd class FAA aero-medical certification; proof of U.S. Citizenship as evidenced by birth certificate or Passport or successful TSA screening; and the ability to read, clearly speak, and write in English.

+Co-requisite(s): A VI 110 Private Pilot Theory or credit for previous ground training 2 credits